stephengold/Minie/README.md

    of accidentally corrupting its internal data structures.
  + Minie validates method arguments.
 This helps detect usage errors that can lead to subtle bugs.
- + Minie's source code is more readable and better documented than that of `jme3-bullet`.
+ + Minie's source code is more readable and better documented.
- + Minie's source code is easier to find than that of `jme3-jbullet`.

 Summary of added features: